JudithEtxebarrieta/OPTECOT/README.md

 ExperimentalGraphs.illustrate_OPTECOT_application_results(optecot,title='Figure title')
 ```

-**Step 4** *(possible suplementary of 3)* In the case of having available the necessary databases to draw the graphs because of having previously executed an instance of the class, it is not necessary to execute the methods `execute_CMAES_with_approximations` and `execute_CMAES_with_OPTECOT` again.
+**Step 4** *(possible supplementary of 3)* In the case of having available the necessary databases to draw the graphs because of having previously executed an instance of the class, it is not necessary to execute the methods `execute_CMAES_with_approximations` and `execute_CMAES_with_OPTECOT` again.
 It is enough to re-initialize another instance of the class with the same parameters and manually enter the paths to the directory where the data is stored.

 ```python
 # Re-initialice another instance of the class.